Technology

 Here we needed to develop a custom system that streamlines the company's auditing procedures.
 The core functionality of the system revolves around a set of rules governing the audit workflow.
 To safeguard data privacy and integrity, we established access controls where different user roles, such as auditors and lead auditors, can be allocated specific permissions for visibility and editing privileges, ensuring users engage solely with data relevant to their responsibilities.

-Practice 6: Automate security with DevSecOps
+Practice 6: Automate security with DevSecOps to mitigate cyber attacks

 To ensure the continuous delivery of secure software, you can integrate security practices into your DevOps workflow.
 This practice is called DevSecOps, and it's a great way to automate security processes throughout your software development lifecycle.
 It allows you to identify and remediate security vulnerabilities more efficiently.